ansys/pyaedt/doc/source/User_guide/index.rst

             :link-type: doc
             :margin: 2 2 0 0

-            Usage of PyAEDT to generate reports, images and pdf.
+            This tutorial shows how to generate reports, images, and PDF files.

 .. toctree::
    :hidden: